sarathchandrikak/sarathchandrikak/README.md

 👋 Hi, I’m @sarathchandrikak

 I am Sarath Chandrika K, can call me Sarath.
-After multiple career thoughts for couple of years, I figured out my interest in data analytics domain and currently on the move for a thriving success in the domain.
+After multiple career thoughts for couple of years, I figured out my interest in data analytics domain and currently on the move for a thriving success.
 I can say I am well determined and focused in achieving things I wish for and my main motto "Don't think, just do it whatever it takes"

 - 👨‍💻 Currently working as Software Engineer @Robert Bosch
 - 🎯 Focusing on career growth in Data Analytics